eford/GroupLabManual/content/schedule/_index.md

 - Oct 4, 11am-noon in Davey 432
 - Oct 18, 11am-noon in Davey 432
 - Nov 1, 11am-noon in Davey 432
-- Nov 15, 11am-noon in Davey 432
-- Nov 29, No meeting due to Thanksgiving holiday
 - Dec 13, 11am-noon in Davey 432
 - Jan 10, 11am-noon in Davey 432